 Design Contexts 5: Design Research Methodologies

 This course explores the history, practice and varying understandings of design research and compares these to more conventional forms of academic and social research.
-It provides basic research training in design relevant research methodologies techniques and suitable for students to pursue honours studies or use in industry settings.
+It provides basic research training in design relevant research methodologies/techniques and for students to pursue honours studies or use in industry settings.

 1. Demonstrate a critical understanding of varying research methodologies in relation to broader theories about the production of knowledge;